 Thus far it has been suggested that Darwin doubted the existence of the species category because he doubted the distinction between species and varieties.
 What about those taxa called ‘species’ by competent naturalists, are they real taxa for Darwin?
 It seems that Darwin was a realist when it comes to taxa.
 A passage at the start of the Origin’s chapter on classification, Chapter 13, confirms this.
 Darwin writes that “[f]rom the first dawn of life, all organic beings are found to resemble each other in descending degrees, so that they can be classed in groups under groups.
 This classification is evidently not arbitrary like the grouping of the stars in constellations” (1859 , 411).
 Those taxa (“groups”) identified by competent naturalists can be real.
 And classifications of groups within groups, if properly constructed, reflect the hierarchical arrangement of taxa in the world.
 Thus, Darwin’s skepticism of the species category did not extend to taxa and those taxa called ‘species.’

 This encyclopedia entry started with the observation that at an intuitive level the nature of species seems fairly obvious.
-But a review of the technical literature reveals that our theoretical understanding of species is far from settled.
+But a review of the biological and philosophical literature reveals that our understanding of species is far from settled.
 The debate over the nature of species involves a number of issues.
 One issue is their ontological status: are species natural kinds or individuals?
 A second issue concerns pluralism: should we adopt species monism or species pluralism?
-A third issue, and perhaps the most fundamental issue, is whether the term ‘species’ refers to a real category in nature.
+A third issue is whether the term ‘species’ refers to a real category in nature.
 Even Darwin, it seems, doubted that ‘species’ refers to a real category in nature.
+Finally we looked at how social values may affect which definitions of ‘species’ biologists use.
+Throughout this entry we have seen that many questions concerning biological species are in part philosophical.

 - Barker, M., 2010, “Specious Intrinsicalism”, Philosophy of Science, 77: 73–91.